 One way I've made this process easier is by implementing a productivity system.
 These are common for executives and office workers, but not so much for writers.
-So a lot of people asked how I'd done this, and so in mid-2007 I wrote this piece, Getting Things Written, to explain and illustrate.
+So a lot of people asked how it worked, and in mid-2007 I wrote this piece to explain and illustrate.

 I expected a few dozen friends and colleagues to read it.
 But to my surprise, it was enormously popular.
 In the first year after its publication, it racked up half a million views; and it remains popular, consistently ranking as the most-visited page on this site each month.
 Clearly, there are more disorganised writers out there than I realised!

 It's a perfectly understandable question, and I'm happy to answer it, but the truth is that most of the time those asking want to know what ‘tricks’ and ‘shortcuts’ I use.
 Sadly, there are no shortcuts; there is no magic bullet; and worse still, what works for me isn't necessarily best for anyone else.

 Nevertheless, my process is the result of many years spent experimenting with different methods, until finally settling on how I work today.
 So I've written it all out, step by step.
 Hopefully there's something in here that others may find useful.

 You've no doubt heard of NaNoWriMo, the annual event where amateur writers pledge to complete a 50,000-word novel in one month.
 It has many supporters... and many critics.